ponwork/multicast-checker/README.md

 # :rainbow::rainbow::rainbow: MULTICAST-CHECKER :rainbow::rainbow::rainbow:
 > Research project
 >
-> YOUR USAGE OF THE APPLICATIONS IS AT YOUR OWN RISK
+> YOUR USAGE OF THE SCRIPTS IS AT YOUR OWN RISK

 ![MULTICAST-CHECKER logo](https://github.com/ponwork/multicast-checker/blob/main/logo.jpg)